Exam Candidate Information

 Please pay attention to all instructions given to you by any examinations staff - failure to follow instructions could lead to you being reported to the Exam Board, and potentially the loss of an award.

 Exam Candidate Number

-To help you remember your exam candidate number, which you are required to record on all your examinations, we allow YR11 and YR13 students to write this number in black marker on their ID card (example below):
+To help you remember your exam candidate number, which you are required to record on all your examinations, we allow Year 11 and Year 13 students to write this number in black marker on their ID card (example below):

 Your candidate number must not cover any other information on your swipe card.

 Your candidate number is the only thing that you may add to your swipe card.

 If you are late, don’t panic!
 Contact the School (if possible) and when you arrive, find a member of staff to bring you to the Hall.

 If you are going to be absent, you must inform the Exams Office as soon as this is known.
 You must inform the Exams Office directly - do not leave messages with other members of staff.